 Using cloud-based systems affords the possibility of ‘branching’ and ‘merging’ in the design process.
 These are concepts which are ubiquitous in the programming industry and are used in applications such as GitHub.
 Not only is this a more flexible and agile working environment than simply using Revit’s design options, but it also affords the possibility for automatic revision-ing or ‘diffs’ to occur.

 In the past, interoperability has not been Autodesk’s strong suit.
 With the announcement of Project Quantum, this marks a turning point in Autodesk thinking.
 It is now no longer about one particular software, namely Revit, but an ecosystem of specialised digital tools where data is distributed yet can stay in sync.
 It is important to note that this is still in the development phase and is not yet commercially available.
 However, if Autodesk does manage to pull it off as prophesied, then it could be a massive, positive change for the AEC industry.
 Given that Autodesk is already offering services via apps such as simulation and rendering, and more in their other software streams, it is not a far leap to imagine all design authoring tools transforming into a cloud-based micro-service.

-In addition to the keynotes, there was also a plethora of lectures on offer.
+In addition to the keynotes, there was also a plethora of sessions on offer.
 Here are a few I visited and found useful: